• Home

 If you live in Gmail and Google Calendar, Google Tasks is an obvious free to-do list app to try out.
 That's because it lives right in the sidebar of those two apps, and offers more than a few integrations.
 Plus, there's a dedicated mobile app.

 The best to-do app is one that's always handy.
 If you're the kind of person who always has Gmail open on your computer, it's hard for any app to be handier than Google Tasks.
-The mobile versions make those tasks accessible on the go.
+And the mobile versions make those tasks accessible on the go.

 You can automatically move information between Google Tasks and your other apps with Google Tasks' integration on Zapier.
 Learn more about how to automate Google Tasks, or take a look at these examples of workflows you can automate, so you can stop manually moving your tasks.